Clustering Markov Decision Processes For Continual Transfer: The Clustering Approach To Task Encoding

-In this section we define a distance between MDPs based on their optimal policies.
-Let $\mdp_1$ and $\mdp_2$ be two MDPs with the same state and action space but different transition and reward functions.
-Denote by $V_i^\pi$ the value of policy $\pi$ when executed in $\mdp_i$ at the initial state (this can be generalized to different initial states and/or distribution over initial states very easily -- but we stick to the same initial state situation to keep the presentation simple).
-Letting the optimal policies for the two MDPs be $\pi_1^*$, $\pi_2^*$, we define the optimal policy similarity between two MDPs as follows.
+Let $\mdp_i$ and $\mdp_j$ be any two MDPs in our repository (the distance definition generalizes to any two MDPs defined on the same state and action space, but with different transition and reward functions).
+Recall that $V_i^\pi$ and $V_j^\pi$ denotes the value of policy $\pi$ when executed, respectively, in $\mdp_i$ and $\mdp_j$ at the initial state (this can be generalized to different initial states and/or distribution over initial states very easily -- but we consider the same initial state setting to keep the presentation simple).
+Letting the optimal policies for the two MDPs be $\pi_i^*$, $\pi_j^*$, we define the {\em optimal policy similarity} between two MDPs as follows.

-So this distance upper bounds how much we lose if we use the optimal policy of one MDP in the other -- in particular we have the following lemma by construction. \begin{lemma} If $d_V(\mdp_1,\mdp_2) \leq \eps$, then the optimal policy of $\mdp_1$ is at least $\eps$-optimal in $\mdp_2$ and vice versa. \end{lemma} This definition is motivated by the fact that the goal of policy reuse is to use the optimal policy of one MDP in another.
-Now given a clustering $\bfA = \{A_1,A_2,\cdots,A_c\}$ we may think of choosing the source policy for cluster $A_i$ as the optimal policy $\rho_i$ for the MDP defined as:
+So this distance upper bounds how much we lose if we use the optimal policy of one MDP in the other -- in particular we have the following lemma by construction. \begin{lemma} If $d_V(\mdp_i,\mdp_j) \leq \eps$, then the optimal policy of $\mdp_i$ is at least $\eps$-optimal in $\mdp_j$ and vice versa. \end{lemma} The definition of $d_V$ is motivated by the fact that the goal of policy reuse is to use the optimal policy of one MDP in another.
+We now define the source policies given a clustering $\bfA$: \begin{definition} Given a clustering $\bfA = \{A_1,A_2,\cdots,A_c\}$, define for each $A_i$ the MDP $\mdp^i$ as follows: